2dof/esp_control/README.md

 P-I-D control library for esp32 Micropython

 :exclamation:
-actually only this overview is public, code will be published later.
+actually only this doc is public, code will be published later.
 ANY QUESTIONS ? ->  Send a message

 <img src="https://github.com/2dof/esp_control/blob/main/drawnings/PID_diagram_neg.png" width="700" height="300" />